PathwayCommons/guide/_workflows/pathway_enrichment_ii/process_data.md

 ### A platelet primer

-Within the marrow, platelets originate as cytoplasmic fragments of arrested, polyploid megakaryocytes which 'bud-off' into the circulation via shear forces generated by circulating blood.
-Approximately 1 trillion platelets circulate an adult human at any one time and live for an average of ten days before being sequestered by the spleen.
+Within the marrow, platelets originate as cytoplasmic fragments of megakaryocytes which 'bud-off' into the circulation via shear forces generated by circulating blood.
+Approximately 1 trillion platelets circulate an adult human at any one time making it the second most abundant cell type in blood.
 The primary physiolocal role of platelets is to sense and accumulate at the sites of damaged endotheial tissue and initiate a blod clot to mitigate and vessel leakage (Semple 2011).
-Disruption of the integrity of the endothelium exposes extracellular molecules that signal adhesion of platelets to form the initial hemostatic plug.
-Upon activation, platelets secrete a host of molecules and proteins that recuit additional platelets and in turn, promote their activation.
+Disruption of the integrity of the endothelium exposes extracellular molecules that signal adhesion of platelets which, in turn, secrete a host of molecules and cytokines that recuit additional platelets to form the initial hemostatic plug.

-The role of platelets in hemostasis has been well-studied, however, they are far from simple vestibules of biomolecules.
-An increasing body of research supports an active role for paletelets in modulating innate and adaptive immune responses (Semple 2011).
-Consequently, there is a growing appreciation that platelets actively participate in pathologies such as sepsis, atherosclerosis and rheumatoid arthrtitis.
+Platelets are far from simple vestibules of biomolecules.
+An increasing body of research supports an active role for pletelets in modulating innate and adaptive immune responses and a direct involvement in pathologies such as sepsis, atherosclerosis and rheumatoid arthrtitis (Semple 2011).
 In particular, the immune regulatory role of platelets arises from receptor-mediated interactions with pathogens, neutrophils and antigen-presenting cells.

-Although anuclear, it has been shown that platelets are not inert and homogeneous entities.
+Although anuclear, it has been shown that platelets are neither inert nor homogeneous.
 At the transcript-level, circulating platelets have been shown to possess functional splicing apparatus that is triggered in response to external activation (Denis 2005).
 At the protein-level, platelets possess a fully functional translation apparatus and its proteome has been described as a 'fluid' of components that rapidly alters depending on the conditions (Lindemann 2007).
 Thus, platelets are subject to many common aspects of gene regulation in order to sense and respond to their environment.

 ### Platelet 'education' in cancers